hipe/tmx/zerk/doc/issues.md

-[#013] #open entities are not covered in our coverage of syntax at all [#012]       [ flowcharts for API syntax ]
+[#012]       [ flowcharts for API syntax ]
 [#011]     #track whether/how to share across 3 CLI client classes [#010]       custom view controllers